gsl-lite/gsl-lite/README.md

-span<>: Allows construction from a container (std::vector<>) span<>: Allows construction from another view of the same type span<>: Allows assignment from another view of the same type span<>: Allows forward iteration span<>: Allows const forward iteration span<>: Allows reverse iteration
+span<>: Allows construction from a container (std::vector<>) span<>: Allows construction from another view of the same type span<>: Allows assignment from another view of the same type span<>: Allows move-construction from another view of the same type span<>: Allows move-assignment from another view of the same type span<>: Allows forward iteration span<>: Allows const forward iteration span<>: Allows reverse iteration